rmoralespp/flask_typed_routes/docs/path.md

 **Custom Path Validations**

+!!! note
   The `Path` field is an extension of Pydantic's field, offering powerful validation capabilities.
   This flexibility allows you to tailor path parameter validation to your application's specific needs.